dataluscorp/browser/taskcluster/docs/kinds.rst

 fxrecord
 --------

-Visual metrics computation of desktop Firefox startup.
-The performance team monitors this task to watch for regressions in Firefox startup performance.
+Visual metrics computation of desktop Datalus startup.
+The performance team monitors this task to watch for regressions in Datalus startup performance.